 On-Hill Two Day Practical Training Clinic - Skiers and Snowboarders

 On-Hill clinic training (first full weekend in January) assesses volunteer capability from beginners to advanced, and provides training in the techniques and adaptive equipment that can be used with our students.
 There are several levels of training offered.
-The on hill practical training takes place at Craigleith Ski Resort in Collingwood.
+The on-hill practical training takes place at Craigleith Ski Club in Collingwood.
 Bus transportation to and from Collingwood on both days is available (registration must be completed to secure transportation).
 At the completion of this training, new instructors/assistants will be assigned a program placement (based partly on your chosen program location) and a classification based on your skill level.
-Likewise, returning instructors who have successfully upgraded their skills will be placed.
+Likewise, returning instructors who have successfully upgraded their skills will return to their program placements.
 We ask that you attend both days of the practical training clinic.
-If you miss the indoor and/or the on hill clinics, you can still be a volunteer but you will be classified differently until such time that you have taken this training.
+If you miss the indoor and/or the on-hill clinics, you can still be a volunteer but you will be classified differently until such time that you have taken this training.

 Site-specific Orientation is required for everyone in every capacity